 Why do I need to Back Up?

 - Worked at a corporation that went through a period of electricity spikes that would cause the computers to shut down.
-I was early in my career and remember running up the stairs to my office to make sure the files on my computer didn’t get corrupted because of this wrong shut-down.
+I was early in my career and this was one of my first experiences with computer panic.
+I remember running up the stairs to my office to make sure the files on my computer didn’t get corrupted because of this wrong shut-down.

 - Had a laptop refuse to boot up.
-At first, I refused to believe it was a hard drive fail.
+I was still early in my career, so at first, I just refused to believe it was a hard drive fail.

-- Had a situation where the computer was fine but an important file was messed up by a colleague or even a client.
+- Worked with clients where the computer was fine — but an important file was messed up by an employee.

-If one of these (or other) big problems happens to you, you will probably find yourself saying (or yelling):
+If one of these (or other) big problems happen to you – information is missing, corrupted, or just messed up – you will probably find yourself saying (or yelling):